Failsworth: Governance

 Lying within the historic county boundaries of Lancashire since the early 12th century, medieval Failsworth formed a township in the parish of Manchester and hundred of Salford.

 After the Poor Law Amendment Act 1834, Failsworth joined the Manchester Poor Law Union, a social security unit.
 Its first local authority was a local board of health set up in 1863 and responsible for standards of hygiene and sanitation.
+The board constructed Failsworth Town Hall in 1880.
 After the Local Government Act 1894, the area became Failsworth Urban District within the administrative county of Lancashire.
 In 1933 came a small exchange of land with neighbouring Manchester; in 1954, parts of Limehurst Rural District were added to Failsworth Urban District.
 Under the Local Government Act 1972, Failsworth Urban District was abolished.
 Since 1 April 1974 it has formed an unparished area of the Metropolitan Borough of Oldham, a local government district within the metropolitan county of Greater Manchester.
 Failsworth contains two of the twenty wards of the Metropolitan Borough of Oldham; Failsworth East and Failsworth West.
+The Failsworth Independent Party is active in the area and holds two of the seats on Oldham Council.

-Failsworth lies in Ashton-under-Lyne parliamentary constituency, represented in the House of Commons by Angela Rayner MP of the Labour Party.
+Failsworth lies in Manchester Central (UK Parliament constituency), represented in the House of Commons by Lucy Powell MP of the Labour Party.